AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-1-0-sp3.md

 - When you generate AEM Sites output using legacy component mapping, topics that use the `copy-to` attribute get published with the `copy-from` topic's name instead of the name set in the `copy-to` attribute.
 (GUIDES-22155)
 - When Native PDF output is generated using a dynamic baseline, the term **PDFProject** is displayed as the PDF title instead of the actual map title.
 (GUIDES-31102)
-- Unable to set custom rendition for a specific output preset.
-(GUIDES-38477)